ibm-cloud-docs/hpc-ibm-spectrumlsf/reference-architecture.md

 # IBM Spectrum LSF
 {: #ibm-spectrum-lsf}
 {: toc-content-type="reference-architecture"}
-{: toc-industry="Electronic Design Automation (EDA), OilAndGas, Healthcare, LifeSciences, Automotive, AerospaceAndDefense"}
+{: toc-industry="ElectronicDesignAutomation(EDA), OilAndGas, Healthcare, LifeSciences, Automotive, AerospaceAndDefense"}
 {: toc-use-case="IBMSpectrumLSF"}

 {{site.data.keyword.spectrum_full}} high-performance computing (HPC) clusters by using {{site.data.keyword.spectrum_full_notm}} as HPC scheduling software.
 This offering uses deployable architecture to provision and configure {{site.data.keyword.cloud_notm}} resources. {{site.data.keyword.spectrum_full_notm}} offers the option of a public virtual machine, or virtual machines that are deployed on dedicated hosts, for static compute nodes only.
 The management nodes and dynamic compute nodes use public virtual machines only.